bvssvni/haskell-indexing/README.md

 haskell-indexing
 ================

 Group oriented programming in Haskell on indices.
+BSD license.
+For version log and license, view the individual files.